tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

 ## Command Syntax

 - Command option: `-h`, `-c`, `--help`
 - Command arguments: input for the command, không có hyphen (`-`).
-Example: file names, directory, username, device, or other item
+Example: file names, directory, username, device, or other item.

 Sometimes, an argument is associated with an option.
 In that case, the argument must immediately follow the option.
 With single-letter options, the argument typically follows after a space.
 For full-word options, the argument often follows an equal sign (=).
 Here are some examples: